dibyaghosh/jaxrl_m/README.md

 [![DOI](https://zenodo.org/badge/552666099.svg)](https://zenodo.org/badge/latestdoi/552666099)

 This project serves as a "central backbone" for an RL codebase, designed to accelerate prototyping and diagnosis of **new** algorithms (although it auxiliarily does contain reference implementations of SAC, CQL, IQL, BC).
-It borrows greatly from Ilya Kostrikov's  [JaxRL](https://github.com/ikostrikov/jaxrl) codebase.
+It is inspired greatly by Ilya Kostrikov's  [JaxRL](https://github.com/ikostrikov/jaxrl) codebase.

 The primary goal of the codebase is to make ease of coding up a new algorithm: towards this goal, the primary philosophy is that